delta750/coreui/src/cui/docs/src/components/tutorial.md

             // Wait for the page to be ready require(['domReady!'], function() {

-                // Poll the page for specific elements with specific classes var conditionalElem = $('.conditional-true');
+                // Query the page for specific elements with specific classes var $paragraphs = $('p');

-                // Check to see if the page has any elements with our specific class. if (conditionalElem.length >= 1) {
+                // Check to see if the page has any paragraphs if ($paragraphs.length > 0) {

-                    // We have elements, so using the cui namespace load the helloWorld Component cui.load('helloWorld', function() {
+                    // We have elements, so using the `cui` namespace load the helloWorld Component cui.load('helloWorld', function() {

-                        // Kick of the helloWorldPlugin
+                        // Call the helloWorldPlugin
-                        conditionalElem.helloWorld();
+                        $paragraphs.helloWorld();
                     });
                 }

             });

         </script>
     </body>
 </html>
 ```

+Launch the page and notice that no "Hello world!" message appears.
+If you open your browser's developer tools and watch the network tab you'll notice that the helloWorld assets are never loaded.

-Now go back and change one of the elements `conditional` classes to be `conditional-true`.
-When you reload the page this time, the script tag should find a conditional element that meets our requirements and the `cui.load` process will request the helloWorld resources.
+Now edit the file to uncomment the `<p>` element and refresh the page.
+This time, the script tag finds a conditional element that meets our requirement and the `cui.load` process requests the helloWorld assets.

-For your reference, here is a complete of the [helloWorld-lazy.html test page](https://gist.github.com/JeffHerb/aa9d25c9b615093fb324).
+For reference, here is a complete of the [helloWorld-lazy.html test page](https://gist.github.com/JeffHerb/aa9d25c9b615093fb324).